SDAT - Stopping Domestic Abuse Together

 In this way, we aim to support each child who has been involved in, or witnessed, a domestic abuse incident.

-If we receive an Encompass notification we will make sure that a person the child trusts is available to help - if the child needs this.
+If we receive a SDAT notification we will make sure that a person the child trusts is available to help - if the child needs this.
 Most of the time this support is silent; keeping a careful eye on him or her and making sure the child has a calm school day.
 The confidential information is ordinarily not shared with all staff, just an agreement on how to help, if needed.

 All schools have a duty to share any information with other organisations if they feel a child is at risk of being hurt.
 The Key Adult may contact other organisations.